-Eurostat predicts that there will be close to half a million centenarians in the EU by 2050.
-By 2100, the European population aged 80 or more will increase from 6 to almost 15%.
+Eurostat projects that by 2050 there will be nearly half a million centenarians in the EU.
+By 2100, the proportion of Europeans aged 80 or over is expected to rise from 6% to almost 15%.

-In metropolitan areas, the number of older people increased by 24% between 2001 and 2011.
-In some European cities and regions, increases of over 50% are already visible.
+In metropolitan areas, the number of older residents increased by 24% between 2001 and 2011.
+Some European cities and regions have already seen increases exceeding 50%.

-Barcelona, Amsterdam, Gothenburg, Great Manchester, Nantes, Oslo, and Zaragoza already face senior citizens rates higher than the average.
-In some cases, predictions show that 30% of their inhabitants will be older than 65 by 2030.
+Cities such as Barcelona, Amsterdam, Gothenburg, Greater Manchester, Nantes, Oslo, and Zaragoza already have higher-than-average proportions of senior citizens.
+In certain cases, forecasts indicate that by 2030, 30% of their population will be over 65.

-The upcoming EU long term care strategy will cover the challenges that low birth rates and high life expectancy entail, especially to our labour markets and healthcare systems.
-And “cities should be a part of the EU long term care strategy,” says Tom van Benthem, Strategic Policy Advisor at Amsterdam City Council and Chair of Eurocities Working Group on Urban Ageing.
+The forthcoming EU long-term care strategy aims to address the challenges posed by low birth rates and high life expectancy, particularly concerning labour markets and healthcare systems.
+“Cities should be a part of the EU long-term care strategy,” asserts Tom van Benthem, Strategic Policy Advisor at Amsterdam City Council and Chair of Eurocities Working Group on Urban Ageing.

-Eurocities interviewed van Benthem about our ageing societies, European care systems, and cities’ role.
+Eurocities interviewed van Benthem to discuss our ageing societies, European care systems, and the pivotal role of cities.

-Cities have fundamental challenges ahead that will impact European long-term care systems.
-What’s the situation local leaders must be ready for?
+Cities face significant challenges that will impact European long-term care systems.
+What should local leaders anticipate?

-The demographic change is coming.
-In Amsterdamand other citiesthe number of people over 65 has already almost doubled.
-People with a migrant background (EU mobile citizens, including newly-arrived Roma, and third-country nationals) will triple in 15 years.
+Demographic shifts are imminent.
+In Amsterdam—and other cities—the population over 65 has nearly doubled.
+Individuals with migrant backgrounds (EU mobile citizens, including newly arrived Roma, and third-country nationals) are projected to triple within 15 years.

-They usually have more problems integrating or learning the language, and they’re reluctant to trust public services.
-Compared to the average population, these profiles often face worse health conditions (at least for the first and second generations) and living circumstances.
+These groups often encounter more problems integrating or learning the language, and they’re reluctant to trust public services.
+Compared to the general population, they often face poorer health conditions (particularly among first and second generations) and living circumstances.

-We use this scenario plus the WHO Agefriendly Cities guide at the working group for urban ageing.
-Part of this was based on Manchester’s work, one of the founding cities of the Age-friendly city concept and a member of our team.
+We incorporate this scenario, along with the WHO Age–friendly Cities guide into our working group on urban ageing.
+Part of this framework draws from Manchester’s work, one of the founding cities of the Age-friendly city concept and a member of our team.

 People say that the demographic change will happen in the countryside because youth will move to cities and older people will stay behind.
 But we’ve done some research with ESPON, a European project, showing that ageing is also a problem with an urban dimension.